mitotic/graphterm/docs/virtual-lab.rst

 basic features of the IPython Notebook.
 You can create simple notebooks in GraphTerm, save them as ``.ipynb`` files and open them later using IPython Notebook, and *vice versa*.
-Unlike the self-contained IPython Notebook interface, the GraphTerm notebook interface is a wrapper on top of the standard python command line interface.
-You can switch back and forth between the command line mode and the notebook mode, as needed, during a single session.
-(For beginning users, it may be simpler to stay in the notebook mode all the time, and avoid the the python command line altogether.)
+Unlike the full-featured IPython Notebook environment, the GraphTerm notebook interface is merely a wrapper on top of the standard python command line interface.
+This approach has many limitations, but also has some advantages, such as being able to work across SSH login boundaries and allowing seamless switching between the python command line and notebook mode within the same interactive session.
+This also means that sharing the terminal with collaborators automatically enables "live sharing" of the GraphTerm notebook activity.

 Opening python notebooks in GraphTerm